Learning / Career

 - Advance: Elements of AI (University of Helsinki) — free, no code

-- Apply: Identify 3 recurring work tasks to AI-assist this month
+- Apply: identify 3 recurring work tasks to AI-assist this month — how to use AI at work has 12 concrete starting points

 - Foundation: Python basics (CS50P on edX — free)